-The University College (UC) provides a unique general education platform to ensure the successful transition of all new undergraduate students from high school to university life.
+General Education (GE) department provides a unique general education platform to ensure the successful transition of all new undergraduate students from high school to university life.
 This is achieved through the delivery of a comprehensive first year educational experience designed to equip the students with the skills essential to their future.

-The network of support available to the students through the University College helps them settle into the University community with ease and to quickly progress in their academic career.
-Both learning and pastoral support are important elements of the University College experience.
-University College also engages the students in ways that will help them maximize their potential both personally and academically, all in a supportive, student-centered environment.

-The general education curricula provides the students with the comprehensive academic support, tools and techniques required for developing their competencies in written and oral communication, digital literacy, qualitative reasoning, innovative and critical thinking, team building, leadership, ethical reasoning, design thinking, sense making and use of social and emotional intelligence.
+The network of support available to the students through the GE courses helps them settle into the University community with ease and to quickly progress in their academic career.
+The general education curricula provide the students with the comprehensive academic support, tools and techniques required for developing their competencies in written and oral communication, digital literacy, qualitative reasoning, innovative and critical thinking, team building, leadership, ethical reasoning, design thinking, sense making and use of social and emotional intelligence.